2018 Directing Fellowship

 Shoot for the Stars

-The HBOAccess® Directing Fellowship invites budding filmmakers to demonstrate their talent, skills and—most importantly—growth potential.
-Only a few exceptionally talented fellows are selected every 2 years to direct outstanding short films.
+The HBOAccess® Directing Fellowship invites emerging television directors to demonstrate their talent, skills and—most importantly—growth potential.
+Every other year, three directors are selected to shoot pilots created during the HBOAccess Writing Fellowship.

 Hailed by Filmmaker Magazine as one of its 2018 New Faces of Independent Film, Carey is a director who brings a unique and visually striking cinematic eye to the exploration of the human condition.
 His most recent film, Emergency, has received awards from festivals such as Sundance and SXSW.
 In addition to these accolades, he has honed his craft as a mentee with Ryan Murphy’s Half Foundation, as a Directing Fellow with Film Independent Project Involve and, most recently, a fellowship with NBC's Emerging Director Program.
 Carey aspires to evoke thought, reflection and positive change through his work.
 His HBOAccess pilot, Halfway, written by 2017 Writing Fellow Katherine Craft, centers on a recent parolee struggling to stay clean as she tries to reunite with her estranged daughter.